EvanCesanek/evancesanek.github.io/README.md

 🧷🔩🔑🪒🔌💡🐚📱🛎🔪📷🔨🪚🎁🌂🧯🪟🚪<br>

 ### Motor learning games
+I'm slowly updating this section with demos of web-based motor learning experiments I've created.
+More to come!

-Motor memory of task kinematics: <a href="/demos/vmr/vmr.html">cursor perturbation</a>
+Learning novel task kinematics: <a href="/demos/vmr/vmr.html">cursor perturbation</a>